cngarrison/rbbedit/README.md

 Script options
 --------------

+* `-U username`: server-host/SFTP user; specify username to use in hostname argument for SFTP command - will default to $USER
+* `-H hostname`: server-host/SFTP host; specify hostname or IP address - will default to $HOSTNAME
 * `-u username`: workstation/SSH user; specify username to use in hostname argument for SSH command
 * `-h hostname`: workstation/SSH host; specify hostname or IP address, optionally prefix with USER@, eg. myuser@myworkstation.example.com
 * `-p port`: workstation/SSH port; connect to SSH using port other than 22